Originate/exosphere/tutorial/part_1/02_architecture.md

 vs freedom and flexibility to do things however you want to.

 Takeaway:
-> Exosphere is an opinionated and high-level platform for developing and operating cloud-native and mobile applications
+> The Exosphere framework is an opinionated and high-level platform for developing and operating cloud-native and mobile applications
 > layered on top of generic and extensible infrastructure.